giovtorres/slurmtools/show-cluster-util/README.md

 | Overallocated | Memory that Slurm has overallocated to one or more jobs on a node.
 In this case, allocated memory on the node is greater than the configured real memory |
 | Eligible | CPUs or Memory that belong to nodes not in the DOWN or DRAINED states |
 | Configured | CPUs or Memory that belong to all nodes regardless of state |

-## Configuration

-If you have overlapping partitions, you should configure the `OVERLAPPING_PARTITIONS` list in the script so that nodes do not get counted twice.

 ## License